kand7dev/AI-at-Education/README.md

 The whole application is containerized, which means that the user don't have to install any dependencies on the machine.
 By default the model uses the CPU to generate responses.

 ## GPU Support
-If someone has a capable GPU, a small change in the `docker-compose.yaml` file can be done to run the model using the GPU.
+If someone has a capable GPU, a small change in the `docker-compose.yaml` file can be made to run the model using the GPU.
 After the `endpoint` key we can add:

 ```yaml
     ...